What is An Electronic Signature? Complete Guide 2023

 Are Electronic Signatures Secure?

-Not only are e-signatures secure, but it can also be argued that they’re even safer than wet signatures.
+Not only are e-signatures a secure method, but it can also be argued that they provide an even higher level of security compared to wet signatures.
 This is because it’s generally much easier for a handwritten signature to be forged or tampered with, whereas digital signatures incorporate multiple layers of authentication and security.
 With electronic signature software or cloud-based solutions, individual users and teams are provided with certificates of completion, an electronic record, and a tamper-evident seal to guarantee security.

 Ultimately, a secure e-signature can be used for almost anything.
-With the legal weight of digital signatures in mind, some of the most common use cases include:
+With the legal weight of digital signatures in mind, some of the most common use case examples include:

 - Purchase orders.